Blehyr/Virlyms-Hideout/README.md

-Blehyr's Balatro Cards
+**Blehyr's Balatro Cards**

-This is just a sprite sheet that you can replace in the game's files to change the appearance of the cards.
+NOTE: This is just a sprite sheet that you can replace in the game's files to change the appearance of the cards.
 They will replace the default cards.

 I use 7-zip for this
 1. Go to your Balatro local files and right click Balatro.exe and then 'open archive' using 7-zip